Show Don't Tell: Visualizing Sea Level Rise to Set Planning Priorities

 To develop a plan that could prepare their island for the future, city officials reached out to Dr. Jason Evans, an environmental sustainability analyst with the University of Georgia and Georgia Sea Grant.
 Evans worked with the city to help identify areas were most vulnerable to projected sea level rise.
 One of the key tools in this process was the Sea Level Rise Viewer.
 Using the tool, Evans helped identify the areas already affected by flooding and showed how those problems could worsen with continued sea level rise.
 This encouraged city officials—and the population of Tybee Island—to investigate longer-term solutions for critical infrastructure, housing, and facilities.

 Rebuilding for resilience

 Together, Evans and Tybee Island officials, utilizing funding from the National Sea Grant Community Climate Adaptation Initiative, outlined six plans for adapting to future sea level rise.
 Plans included major improvements to the U.S. 80 causeway (the only road to and from the island), retrofitting stormwater drainage systems, and stabilizing shorelines in order to block high water from storm surge or extreme high tides.
-Drawing on visualizations from the Sea Level Rise and Coastal Flooding Impacts Viewer, interviews with stakeholders, and public meetings, the city is now prioritizing its action plan and outlining steps to prepare for a future of higher tides and rising seas.
+Drawing on visualizations from the Sea Level Rise Viewer, interviews with stakeholders, and public meetings, the city is now prioritizing its action plan and outlining steps to prepare for a future of higher tides and rising seas.

 Georgia’s first sea level rise plan